apache/airflow/docs/apache-airflow/production-deployment.rst

 =========================

 `The Helm <https://helm.sh/>`__ provides a simple mechanism to deploy software to a Kubernetes cluster.
-We maintain :doc:`official Helm chart <helm-chart:index>` for Airflow that help you define, install, and upgrade deployment.
+We maintain :doc:`official Helm chart <helm-chart:index>` for Airflow that helps you define, install, and upgrade deployment.

 .. _production-deployment:kerberos: